 How long can you store / drink a bottle of sherry?

-When reading articles about sherry, two supposed facts pop up regularly:
+When reading articles about sherry, or the official guidelines of the Consejo Regulador, two elements pop up regularly:

 - Short shelf life: sherry should be bought and opened as soon as possible after bottling

 - Instability: once open, bottles should be emptied immediately

 It sounds as if they want to boost sales or get us drunk rapidly.
 As a consequence, a lot of people seem to be afraid of storing and serving sherry – afraid that it will “go bad”.
 Of course “going bad” is hard to define: it’s not a matter of making you sick, it just means we want the wine to retain its original, “optimum flavour intensity”.
 I’m convinced that the recommendations for conservation may have been too strict in the past.

 Especially in Spain people became allergic to remontado sherry (roughly translated: over the top sherry) and started to send back Finos and Manzanillas that were not pale enough (it even led to heavier filtering by the producers).
 This hypersensitivity of the general public was a consequence of the fact that some bars and restaurants stored their sherry improperly (outside of the fridge, for too long) after opening.

 These are my personal guidelines and experiences.
 Over time the guidelines of the Consejo Regulador have become a little less strict

 In reality though, few people will actually be able to detect any changes for a relatively long time.
 You may even find a sherry wine has improved because it may have mellowed a bit.
 People may have become a little too scared: the fact that a wine has lost a bit of its flavour intensity, doesn’t mean it becomes undrinkable right away.